freezeflowai/hvac-pm-platform/replit.md

 ## Overview

-This project is a preventive maintenance scheduling application for HVAC/R contractors.
-It aims to streamline client contract management, schedule maintenance visits, and track parts inventory.
-The application provides a dashboard for overdue maintenance, upcoming schedules, and completed work, enhancing productivity and data organization.
-The business vision is to offer a robust tool for efficient maintenance operations, reduced downtime, and improved client satisfaction.
+This project is a preventive maintenance scheduling application designed for HVAC/R contractors.
+Its primary goal is to streamline client contract management, automate maintenance scheduling, and track parts inventory.
+The application provides a comprehensive dashboard displaying overdue maintenance, upcoming schedules, and completed work, aiming to significantly enhance operational efficiency, reduce downtime, and improve client satisfaction.
+The business vision is to deliver a robust tool that supports efficient maintenance operations and optimizes resource management for HVAC/R businesses.

 ## User Preferences